jklue/crisiscoverage/assets/google-api-concept.md

 As mentioned, the API key is used to call pre-existing Custom Search Engines.
 We have established 2 of importance to our efforts:
 1. [AllGoogle](https://www.google.com/cse/publicurl?cx=007061251080714295857:fevheb09whc) is what we had used to get through our initial prototyping and is used to search all of Google (i.e. useful for Country choropleth). ___Note: this is the only cx we are able to use in API calls due to Google restrictions.___
-2. [AllCrisisCoverage](https://www.google.com/cse/publicurl?cx=007061251080714295857:nhvoqbzpcim) which we set up to mimic our specially tracked [media sites](../productiondata/media-sites.tsv) with a nod to sources around the world (though english speaking heavy). ___Note: this cx is not used in API calls but is useful for embedding our custom search engine on our website.___
+2. [AllCrisisCoverage](https://www.google.com/cse/publicurl?cx=007061251080714295857:nhvoqbzpcim) which we set up to mimic our specially tracked [media sites](../productiondata/media-sites.tsv) with a nod to sources around the world (though english speaking heavy). ___Note: this cx is not used in API calls but might be useful if we choose to embed our custom search engine on our website.___

 Here is the code to embed the 'AllCrisisCoverage' search engine which includes our specially tracked sites:
 ```html